pdub206/cataclysm/README.md

 * SECTOR/ROOM type changes to make terrain movement easier or more difficult
 * Subclass selection to personalize character further
 * Combat is slowed down so it isn't over in < 15 seconds (unless you're far outmatched)
-* Mounts added to help with long trips
 * Wagons added to help with caravans
 * BUILDING object type created to allow enter/leave
 * Updated BUILDING object type so that it can be damaged and no longer enterable (but someone can leave at cost to health)